top of page

 • In Norse traditions, it’s Haustblót or Winter Finding.
 This feast celebrates the beginning of Autumn.

-All of this reflects the diverse ancestral roots that inform our modern practices, and how nothing is really wrong, especially when we just work with the feeling and energy of the season.
+All of this reflects the diverse Ancestral roots that inform our modern practices, and how nothing is really wrong, especially when we just work with the feeling and energy of the season.
 Notice what you see happening in the world around you and your home, out in nature - the crops being harvested, the berries ripe for plucking in the hedgerows, the nights drawing in, the leaves falling from the trees. what do you feel and sense energetically?

 This is a time when our senses come alive - the calls of the melodic song birds of Spring give way to the calls of the crows at Autumn.